Mission script structure¶

 insert id="Science" Insert/Science.tl { ... }

-The id given here (Science) is the name used to reference the parameters that
+The id given here, Science, is the name used to reference the parameters that

 Note

-Such explicit insert id is optional.
+The explicit id fragment in an insert instruction is optional.

 Setting a parameter¶